myndr/intune/Readme-standalone.md

 ### Preparation
-Download and extract the official `IntuneWinAppUtile.exe` by Microsoft from https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool/ on a Windows machine.
+Download and extract the official `IntuneWinAppUtil.exe` by Microsoft from https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool/ on a Windows machine.
 Copy the executable to `C:\Windows\system32`

 ### Packaging